xk-huang/yet-another-vectornet/README.md

 0) Install [Argoverse-api](https://github.com/argoai/argoverse-api/tree/master/argoverse).
 Download `HD-maps` in argoverse-api as instructed.

-1) download [my prepared dataset objects on Google Drive](https://drive.google.com/file/d/1A8c3PIAaV3OeyHg8lLUg_1AzDky1jEdI/view?usp=sharing) directly and unzip it in path `.`, the go to step 2)
+1) download [the prepared dataset objects on Google Drive](https://drive.google.com/file/d/1A8c3PIAaV3OeyHg8lLUg_1AzDky1jEdI/view?usp=sharing) directly and unzip it in path `.`, and skip step 3.

     or prepared the dataset (batchify ...) from raw *.csv.